 What is a student line of credit?

 A student line of credit gives you access to funds to help cover the costs of medical school — from tuition to living expenses, to all the other fees and expenses that you will need to pay along the way.
-You can use it at your discretion.
+You can use it at your discretion, spending the money and paying it back at your leisure.

 A line of credit will likely play an essential role in your financial plan as you move from med school to residency and into practice, and you’ll have to manage it carefully throughout those transitions.